Categories

 How These 10 Tiny Emails Filled £6,750 Seminar Seats

-With all the “make a BAZILLION dollars in five minutes” nonsense floating around online–and because these are NOT typical results–I’ll spare you the earnings claim.
+Now, with all the “make a BAZILLION dollars in five minutes” nonsense floating around online–and because these are NOT typical results–I’ll spare you the earnings claim.

 Hint: It was a nice “chunk” of change. 😉